BRAIN: The World Inside Your Head

 OPENING September 21, 2019

 What’s more important than your brain?
-This quintessential organic computer is responsible for every thought, every motion and every response your body makes.
+This organic computer is responsible for every thought, every motion and every response your body makes.
 Life itself is determined by brain activity.

 BRAIN: The World Inside Your Head takes visitors on a journey inside the head, providing a hands-on and up-close look at the human body’s most essential and fascinating organ.
 Explore all facets of the brain, including its development, geography and function.
 In the process, the exhibit makes brain-related disorders easier to understand!